mpatacchiola/tensorbag/README.md

 Datasets
 ---------

-- **Iris**: it is a simple dataset of flowers classified using sepal and petal dimensions (four attributes).
+- **Iris Flowers**: it is a simple dataset of flowers classified using sepal and petal dimensions (four attributes).
 The data set contains three classes (Setosa, Versicolour, Virginica) of 50 instances each, where each class refers to a type of iris plant.
 One class (Setosa) is linearly separable from the other two (Versicolour and Virginica), whereas the latter are not linearly separable from each other.
-The pre-processing produces the training and test files in TFRecord format for both the linear and non-linear case.
-The linear dataset can be used to train simple models such as the Perceptron. [[notebook]](./iris/iris.ipynb)
+The pre-processing produces the training and test files in TFRecord format.
+The linear version of the dataset can be used to train simple models such as the Perceptron.
+Ready-to-use TFRecords are included in this repository. [[notebook]](./iris/iris.ipynb)

 - **MNIST**: it is a famous dataset of handwritten digits that is commonly used as benchmark in Deep Learning.
 It has 60k training images, and 10k test images.
 The tutorial shows how to download and prepare the dataset.
 The pre-processing produces the training and test files in TFRecord format. [[notebook]](./mnist/mnist.ipynb)